tanweijie123/tp/docs/UserGuide.md

 Points to take note when editing a client's information:
 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed Client List.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * You cannot have multiple clients with the same email.
-This means you might get an error message if the email you specified here is already used by another client.
+This means you will get an error message if the email you specified here is already used by another client.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the client will be removed, i.e. adding of tags is not cumulative.
 * You can remove all of the client’s tags by typing `t/` without specifying any tags after it.